withtreesap/treesap/packages/treesap-sandbox/README.md

-# @treesap/sandbox
+# 🌳 TreeSap Sandbox

-A secure sandboxed terminal server with WebSocket support for remote code execution.
-This package provides a terminal endpoint server that exposes access to the underlying file system through HTTP/WebSocket APIs.
+A self-hosted sandbox API for isolated code execution and file management.
+Similar to Cloudflare's Sandbox SDK, but designed for self-hosting on your own infrastructure.

+Perfect for AI agents, code execution platforms, and automation tools that need secure, isolated environments.

 ## Features

+- 🔒 **Folder-based isolation** - Each sandbox gets its own working directory
+- 📁 **File Operations API** - Read, write, list, and delete files
-- 🔒 **Sandboxed Terminal Execution** - Secure terminal sessions with PTY support
+- ⚡ **Command Execution** - Run commands with streaming output
-- 🔌 **WebSocket Support** - Real-time bidirectional communication
-- 📡 **REST API** - HTTP endpoints for terminal management
-- 🔄 **Session Management** - Automatic session cleanup and persistence
+- 🔄 **Process Management** - Start, monitor, and kill background processes
-- 📊 **Multi-client Support** - Multiple clients can connect to the same terminal session
-- ⏱️ **Session Timeout** - Automatic cleanup of inactive sessions (30 min default)
+- 🌊 **Real-time Streaming** - Server-Sent Events for live output
+- 🎯 **Simple REST API** - Easy to integrate with any language
+- 📦 **TypeScript SDK** - Full-featured client library included
+- 🚀 **Self-hosted** - Run on your own servers, no cloud dependencies

 ## Installation